 I would recommend the Brand-X Ascend 31.6mm In relation to the drop required (125mm or 150mm).
 Dropper post sizing is based on a few points; the frame insertion depth and the length of the post outside the frame.
 Set your saddle to your preferred riding height and measure from the saddle rails to the top of your seat clamp collar.

-This will give you an idea of what height/length required outside your frame.
-Then establish the maximum seatpost Insertion depth of your frame.
+This will give you an idea of what height/length is required outside your frame.
+Then establish the maximum seatpost insertion depth of your frame.